 Clean & Stable Combustion

-Properly refined Jet B burns cleanly with minimal turbine deposits in engines certified for wide-cut fuels.
+Properly refined Jet B burns cleanly with minimal deposits

 Typical Physical & Chemical Properties